whothey/dotfiles/README.md

 ## Bootstrapping

-The files in this repository are organized as GNU Stow Packages, the way I set up this repo whenever I have a new instalation is to clone it to my `$HOME` folder, so installing the Stow packages is as easy as `stow <package name>`, for example, for installing the zsh package it's just `stow zsh`.
-Otherwise refer to the GNU Stow manual for further information, but mostly `stow -t "$HOME" <package>` should do it.
+The folders in this repository are organized as GNU Stow Packages and installing packages is as easy as `stow <package name>`, for example, to install the `zsh` package it is just a `stow zsh` away if this repo was cloned from you $HOME folder, otherwise `stow -t "$HOME" <package>` should do it.

+Also, there are some packages like `oh-my-zsh`, `nvim` and `tmux` that require submodules to be updated, so `git submodules update --init` should run to enable all features of all packages.